-Investors have thousands of options when deciding where to put their money.
+Investors have countless options when deciding where to put their money.
 Online savings account to provide a high-interest alternative to the traditional bank account and are growing in popularity.
 With the rise of online banking, the in-person banking at branches is becoming largely irrelevant.

 Betterment is an online financial advisor where you can invest, save, and plan for your financial goals.
 Investors can choose from a variety of portfolios based on your risk and goals.
 With Betterment, you have a one-stop-shop for your financial life.

 Depending on your plan, you can have access to financial advisors, including CFP® professionals.
 Investors also have access to tax-loss harvesting tools, advice packages, and Betterment Cash Reserve savings accounts.
 Check out our full review of Betterment here.

 Betterment Cash Reserve Savings is now offering one of the highest interest rates on savings accounts in the banking industry.
 These savings accounts and checking accounts are available now as well as a Betterment debit card.

 After dominating the robo-advisor game, Betterment has branched out into other financial services.
 This, most recently, includes venturing into online banking.
 Betterment now offers competitive checking and savings accounts.

 Betterment Cash Reserve was previously called Betterment Smart Saver.
 This program was eliminated in 2020 and rolled into the Betterment Cash Reserve platform.

 The cash analysis feature will determine the minimum amount of cash you require in your bank account to fund your ongoing expenses.
 By analyzing your expenses, the cash analysis will determine if you have too much or too little cash in your bank account.

 This way, investors are getting the most out of their money and not letting a large amount of cash sitting idle in a low interest-bearing account.
 Smart investors put cash in higher interest rate accounts where they can earn reasonable interest and not let their savings rot away from inflation.